Business Tips, Technician Tips

 You’re probably also thinking about how much they cost and if they can be feasibly integrated into your business.
-And what you should do if you prefer the Apple iPad and iPhone experience.
-These are important considerations but ultimately, rugged tablets might be worth the trouble.
+And what you should do if you prefer the Apple iPad and iPhone and the iOs experience over the Microsoft Windows or Android operating systems?
+These are important considerations but ultimately, the ruggedness might be worth the trouble.

 Why Do You Need a Rugged Tablet?

-Rugged tablets keep you connected while withstanding the demands of the field.
-Here’s why you should consider investing in rugged tablets for your business.
+Rugged tablets can provide excellent connectivity while withstanding the demands of the field.
+Here’s why you should consider investing in rugged devices for your business.

 When you hear the word “tablet,” one of the first things you probably think of is how fragile they are.
 In your line of work, it’s hard to justify using such delicate equipment on a regular basis.

 Let’s face it, field work is messy, destructive and can be downright dangerous.
 Having a brand-new iPad Pro on a dingy job site is enough to give some tech lovers an anxiety attack.
-The best tablet for business isn’t necessarily the best tablet for your business.
+But the best rugged Android tablet for business isn’t necessarily the best tablet for your business.
 So, what's the alternative?

 Rugged tablets are made to take abuse.
-Most of them are air, dust and watertight.
-In fact, it’s not difficult to find a model that can be submerged in water for up to 30 minutes without skipping a beat.
+Most of them have ingress protection, and they are resistant to extreme temperatures, dustproof, and watertight.
+In fact, it’s not difficult to find a model that is water-resistant enough to be submerged in water for up to 30 minutes without skipping a beat.